-to_pdf (path=None)

-Exports the sheet to a PDF file.
+to_pdf (path=None, layout=None) Exports the sheet to a PDF file.

-Parameters path (str or path-like object, default None) - Path to the PDF file, defaults to the name of the sheet in the same directory of the workbook.
-For unsaved workbooks, it defaults to the current working directory instead.
+- path (str or path-like object, default None) Path to the PDF file, defaults to the name of the sheet in the same directory of the workbook.
+For unsaved workbooks, it defaults to the current working directory instead. - layout (str or path-like object, default None) This argument requires xlwings PRO.